 The loss of function will follow a pattern

-1. Loss of proprioception - the ability of the brain to perceive where their paws and correct when necessary.
+1. Loss of proprioception - the ability of the brain to perceive where the pet's paws are and correct when necessary.
 Pets who have lost proprioception will scuff their feet and lose balance.

 2. Loss of motor funtion - this is the ability to walk and also control urination and defaecation.

 A physical exam and assessment of the reflexes may help determine the location of the problem.

 This may not be sensitive to all cases of disc disease but can help rule out other spinal diseases that can look similar to disc disease eg infection, cancer.